barty-s/women-who-skateboard-vigo/README.md

 2nd run through - bug still not fixed, need new approach to a-link styling.
 Removed text and spans between list items in the Nav bar unordered list.

 3rd run through - changed button to just a link and styled the link element to look like a button.
-Also, changed color of active link to have more contrast and therefore more easily readable and improve accessibility.
+Also, changed color of active link to have more contrast and therefore be more easily readable and improve user accessibility.

 ### Deployment